About Me Button

 made from about age 12 to 14.

-In a few Father & Son moments I started making bridges with my father cutting the wood strips on the table saw.
-One of them was the famous Scottish Fourth Bridge which I got pretty far along on before I lost momentum.
+In a very few Father & Son moments I started making bridges with my father cutting the pine wood strips on the table saw.
+One of them was the famous Scottish Fourth Bridge which I got pretty far along on 1 side before I lost momentum.
 None of them were used on layouts or survived today.
 I was getting Model Railroader at the time and looking at the plans that were S Scale.
 I am pretty sure that the Bobber Caboose is from a Canadian plan.
 The Stock Car might be freelanced.
 There was a passenger car that was made from a solid piece of pine that is currently missing.
 I AM sure that was made from a PRR plan in Model Railroader – possibly a D85 diner car.
 I absolutely do remember making them all.

 DSCF6086 small